• Home

 Jukin' Blues

 Jukin blues, on the other hand, grew up alongside blues music, in juke joints- basically, bars with live music.
 They were often crowded, and were not dance halls, so to speak, so the dance uses much less traveling and momentum than ballroom.
 Instead, it focuses on sharp, rhythmic movements, and a repetitive structure that allows for a lot of individual freedom.
+It includes dances like the Mooche, the Grind, the Fishtail, and Belly Rubbin'.

 Picture